 The 42 inch Aura Gravity Vent is 42 inches in diameter and has a 12 inch tall collar.
-The model number is AV-42-C12 and has 1,384 inches of Net Free Area (NFA).
+The model AV-42-C12 has 1,384 inches of Net Free Area (NFA).
 All 42 inch gravity ventilators come with a standard 52″ x 52″ square flange.

 Exhaust vents with a collar height of 12 inches are for low slope or flat roof ventilation.
 However, if installed less than 4 feet from the peak, this roof vent can go on a 0/12 to 3/12 pitch roof in all climate zones.
 See the installation guides for help installing.

 42 inch diameter roof vents are industrial size, therefore, should be in industrial settings.
 For those looking to ventilate their homes, please view roof vents with a smaller diameter.

 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.